MonstraG/go-server/README.md

 It has no other dependencies or libs, other than `htmx` for less javascript (which seems to be all the rage these days).
 Right now it features:

-- Routing
+- routing
-- Middleware
+- middleware
-- Persistent database in its simplest form - a json file
+- persistent database in its simplest form - a json file
 - CRUD
 - 404 page
 - redirect to 404 on unknown urls